How to remove an explore error

 - "explore" definitely not required.
 Added by any number of VIRUSES, WORMS or TROJANS!

 - "Explore" definitely not required.
 Adult content dialler

 - "explore.exe" definitely not required.
 Added by the GRAYBIRD.G TROJAN!

 - "SystemExplorer" definitely not required.
 Homepage hijacker - file located in the "Services" folder in Common Files

 - "Video Services" definitely not required.
 Added by the GAOBOT.GL WORM!

 - "Window" definitely not required.
 Added by the GAOBOT.ADW WORM!

-Important: Some malware camouflages itself as explore.exe, particularly when located in the c:\windows or c:\windows\system32 folder.
+Important: Some malware also uses the file name explore.exe, for example Trojan Horse or Backdoor.Graybird (detected by Symantec), and WORM_NUCRP.GEN or TROJ_GEN.R11C3KL (detected by TrendMicro).
 Therefore, you should check the explore.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.

 sri (further information)

 Charlie Wayne Certified PC repairer (further information)